heatherbarney/React-TS-Template/README.md

 Other branches of the project extend the main template in various ways.

 * docker-dev - provides a containerized development environment with hot module reloading
+    * Create a new Docker image on your Dockerhub account by running the following command in the terminal:
+    `docker build -f Dockerfile-dev -t [your dockerhub username]/react-template`
+    * In docker-compose-dev-hot.yml, append [your Dockerhub username]/react-template as the image on line 4.
+    * To spin up the container, type `npm run docker-dev` in the command line.

 ## Getting Started